 Marc is thrilled to be a part of the executive leadership for Congregation Schaarai Zedek, not only because it is a wonderful avocation but because “I have seen Schaarai Zedek do so much for my own family.
 I want to help support and build the congregation so that it can be a wonderful resource for all Reform Jewish families just like it has been for us”.

 Lindsey Dewey has served as the Youth Director at Congregation Schaarai Zedek since 2009.
 Her passion for informal education began as a child at summer camp and continued to grow and develop as an active member of NFTY-Missouri Valley during her high school years.
-Prior to joining the Congregation Schaarai Zedek community, Lindsey served as a Youth Director in Charlotte, North Carolina, Atlanta, Georgia and as the Regional Advisor for NFTY’s Mid-Atlantic Region, based in Washington, DC.
+Before joining the Congregation Schaarai Zedek community, Lindsey served as a Youth Director in Charlotte, North Carolina, Atlanta, Georgia, and as the Regional Advisor for NFTY’s Mid-Atlantic Region, based in Washington, DC.

 Lindsey received her Bachelor’s Degree in Religious Studies from the University of North Carolina at Charlotte and her Masters Certificate in Nonprofit Management from The University of Tampa.